 Our Swim for Life program stresses lots of in-water practice to develop solid swimming strokes and skills.
 We incorporate valuable Water Smart® education that will last a lifetime.

 Swim to Survive is a Lifesaving Society survival training program.
-Swim to Survive is not a subsititute for swimming lessons; instead, it defines the minimum skills needed to survive an unexpected fall into deep water.
+Swim to Survive is not a substitute for swimming lessons; instead, it defines the minimum skills needed to survive an unexpected fall into deep water.
 People of all ages should be able to perform the Society's Swim to Survive standard.